 in which the heavens will pass away with a great noise

 “Pass away” carries the idea of come to an end, disappear.
 It is the “heavens” that will disappear.
 Revelation 20:11 pinpoints the time of this event.

 Re 20:11, “Then I saw a great white throne and Him who sat on it, from whose face the earth and the heaven fled away.
 And there was found no place for them.”

 The first century Greek used the word “noise” for the whistling of an arrow.
 It carries the idea of “rushing sound,” as of roaring flames, with a hissing or crackling sound, with a roar, with great suddenness.
 This would be like a detonation or explosion.
 The “Day of the Lord” will be catastrophic.
 This takes place at the conclusion of the Millennium.

 and the elements

 Two possible interpretations are conceivable about the extent of this conflagration of the universe.
-This may simply be a limited renovation of the earth or it might be the complete annihilation of the universe.
+This may be a limited renovation of the earth or the complete annihilation of the universe.

 The word “elements” primarily signifies any first things from which others in a series, or a composite whole, take their rise.
 These are the elemental particles of which the universe is constructed.
 In modern language, this might be the word “atom.”

-The word “element” denotes a first principle in the Greek.
+The word “element” denotes a first principle in Greek.
 The building block of nature is the atom.
-This is the basic element from which everything material in the universe is made, the chemical elements of the universe.
+This is the basic element from which everything material in the universe is made, the universe’s chemical elements.
 The basic element in the universe is the atom.
-The “a” is not and “tom” is divided.
+The “a” is not, and “tom” is divided.
 An atom is something that is not divided.
 We can get down to something in the universe that cannot be divided.
 However, we know the atom can be divided.
-When that happens we have a nuclear explosion.
+When that happens, we have a nuclear explosion.

 will melt with fervent heat

 The word “melt” means to melt down the elements of creation, i.e., to dissolve.
 Literally, “melt” carries the ideas to loosen, to loosen what is bound together.